benlistyg/Thesis/README.md

   - 2,3
 - \# of items
   - 18,36
-  - Note that this may need to be increased to show how RMSEA behaves as the M2 degrees of freedom increase (see David Kenny's 2014 paper in Sociological Research Methods)
 - Level of misspecification (this is for the Power study)
   - 10% of items misloaded
   - 20% of items misloaded